victorK8/Weather_Station-/README.md

 Modules like *flask*, *pyserial* .

-A linux script (*.sh* file) is in progress, in order to launch of Raspberry Pi software.
+A linux script (*.sh* file) is in progress, in order to launch all Raspberry Pi software.